-Amazon Elastic Compute Cloud (EC2) provides virtual servers -- called instances -- for compute capacity.
+Amazon Elastic Compute Cloud (EC2) is a service that provides virtual servers -- called EC2 instances -- for compute capacity.
 The EC2 service offers dozens of instance types with varying capacities and sizes, tailored to specific workload types and applications, such as memory-intensive and accelerated-computing jobs.
 AWS also provides an Auto Scaling tool to dynamically scale capacity to maintain instance health and performance.

-Amazon Simple Storage Service (S3) provides scalable object storage for data backup, archival and analytics.
-An IT professional stores data and files as S3 objects -- which can range up to 5 GB -- inside S3 buckets to keep them organized.
-A business can save money with S3 through its Infrequent Access storage tier or use Amazon Glacier for long-term cold storage.
+Amazon Simple Storage Service (S3) provides scalable object storage for data backup, collection and analytics.
+An IT professional stores data and files as S3 objects -- which can range up to 5 gigabytes (GB) -- inside S3 buckets to keep them organized.
+A business can save money with S3 through its Infrequent Access storage tier or by using Amazon Glacier for long-term cold storage.

 Databases, data management

-AWS provides managed database services through its Amazon Relational Database Service, which includes options for Oracle, SQL Server, PostgreSQL, MySQL, MariaDB and a proprietary high-performance database called Amazon Aurora.
-AWS offers managed NoSQL databases through Amazon DynamoDB.
+The Amazon Relational Database Service -- which includes options for Oracle, SQL Server, PostgreSQL, MySQL, MariaDB and a proprietary high-performance database called Amazon Aurora -- provides a relational database management system for AWS users.
+AWS also offers managed NoSQL databases through Amazon DynamoDB.

-An AWS customer can use Amazon ElastiCache and DynamoDB Accelerator as in-memory data caches for real-time applications.
-Amazon Redshift offers a data warehouse, which makes it easier for data analysts to perform business intelligence tasks.
+An AWS customer can use Amazon ElastiCache and DynamoDB Accelerator as in-memory and real-time data caches for applications.
+Amazon Redshift offers a data warehouse, which makes it easier for data analysts to perform business intelligence (BI) tasks.